 Cons

-• The tire may produce noise on dry roads.
+• The tire may produce some noise on dry roads.

 Bridgestone DriveGuard Plus tire